studenttak/modules/0435/mdModule.md

       * the right column displays the item in relation to parameters, local variables, and return address
     * cross-check again to ensure consistency with callercallee.md
 2. Define TTPASM labels as offsets to access items on the frame
-3. Translate to TTPASM:
+3. Guidance to implementation in TTPASM:
-  * Specify the TTPASM instructions while strictly observing the syntax and addressing modes specified in ttp.md
+  * Break the code into sections, where each section focuses on a specific aspect of the implementation.
+  * Specify what each section of code needs to accomplish using the following language:
+    * Offsets from where the stack pointer points to
+    * C/C++ concepts like local variables, parameters, pointers, address-of
+    * Memory-related operations: what needs to read from memory, what needs to be written to memory
   * use labels and offsets to access stack items
 4. Verify stack consistency
   * Verify calculations of positions of items on the stack knowing the stack "grows downward," and that the stack pointer points to the last item pushed.